vippsas/vipps-report-api/vipps-report-api-faq.md

 for *Vippsnummer* sale units.
 The Report API can only be used to sale units that have API access (which *Vippsnummer* sale units do not have.)

+## Can I get realtime data?

+No. The Report API _may_ be extended to contain more information later, and this FAQ will be updated if there are any changes.
+There are no specific plans to do this yet.

 ## Why are the users' names, transaction texts, etc. not available in the Report API?

 The Report API is primarily for accounting partners who will use the API to integrate